A virus is a smallest and ultramicroscopic particle discovered by Iwanowsky in 1892.

-Virus structure & function
+Virus Structure & Biology

-1. The Nucleic acid
+1. Nucleic acid core &

-While it is an RNA in a plant virus.
 This nucleic acid forming the center portion is surrounded by a protein coat termed the capsid.
 This capsid is made of many capsomeres.

 A bacteriophage has a head, tail, collar (neck), base plate (endplate), and tail fibers.

-The Head is hexagonal in shape with double-stranded DNA at the center.
-It is surrounded by a protein coat.
 This protein coat extends into the collar, tail, and also tail fibers.
 There are 6 tail fibers.
 These help in the attachment of the virus to the bacteria.

 a) Adsorption phase